Ratstail91/Hearts/README.md

 #### Instructions

-To select a card, click on it
+Drop the "rsc" folder into the same directory as the executable To select a card, click on it
 To pass three cards at the start of the round, select them and press F1 To speed up the wait after a round, press F1